timkaechele/herb/javascript/packages/language-server/README.md

 The language server can be configured using a `.herb-lsp/config.json` file in your project root.
 This file is automatically created when the language server starts if it doesn't exist.

-### Formatting Configuration
+### Formatter Configuration

-You can configure formatting behavior by adding a `formatting` section to your config:
+You can configure formatting behavior by adding a `formatter` section to your config:

 ```json
 {